 The Digital Divide on KBOO, Oct 2018 – Interview with Chris Freeman

-Boathouse Microcinema is supported in part by The Precipice Fund, Calligram Foundation, and The Andy Warhol Foundation for the Visual Arts.
+Boathouse Microcinema’s first season was supported in part by The Precipice Fund, Calligram Foundation, and The Andy Warhol Foundation for the Visual Arts.
 Special thanks is also due to PICA.